Crisis Care Now

-Covenant House Illinois’ daytime drop-in center is a place where homeless or at-risk youth’s most urgent needs are met immediately.
+Covenant House Illinois’ Youth Development Center is a place where homeless or at-risk youth’s most urgent needs are met immediately.
 A team of trained youth advisors and staff welcome youth into a safe, patient environment where they have receive basic necessities, including food, showers, laundry, and a place to rest.
 And, thanks to support from the Chicago Youth Storage Initiative, youth may reserve lockers to store their belongings to protect them from loss or theft.

-Visitors to our daytime services center do not need a referral and any at-risk or homeless young person will be welcomed and met with support.
+Visitors to our Youth Development Center do not need a referral and any at-risk or homeless young person will be welcomed and met with support.

 Medical and Mental Health Care

 Through collaborative agreements with leading agencies, CHIL is able to provide access to medical and mental health services on-site.

 During the intake process, CHIL’s trained staff works with the youth to identify any immediate needs and determine the best plan of action for each individual.
 Youth then work with CHIL staff to access current health insurance or enroll in an Affordable Care Act plan.
 Through our medical health partnerships, visitors to our daytime services center can receive standard lab tests to check for any chronic or acute health issues they may be facing.
 Based on these results, along with family and medical history, we will schedule necessary follow-up appointments for any further treatment required.